vegaprotocol/documentation/docs/releases/overview.md

 - Transfers are not as strictly restricted when it comes to validating whether a transfer is the 'same', and thus likely spam.
 This was done in [11184 ↗](https://github.com/vegaprotocol/vega/issues/11184).
 - The spot market feature also had several issues fixed in this release.

+To review these changes in the last released version, see [GitHub](https://github.com/vegaprotocol/vega/compare/release/v0.76.0-preview.6...v0.76.0-preview.3).

 ## Pre-release version v0.76.0-preview.3  | 2024-04-15
 This version was released to the Vega testnet on 15 April 2024.